Apple Pie Filling RecipeMakes about 7 (16 oz) pints

 until ready for use.
 Do not boil.
 Wash lids in warm soapy water and set

 - BLANCH apple slices, working with 6 cups at a time, in a large pot of boiling water for 1 minute.
 Remove with a slotted spoon and keep warm in a covered bowl.

 - COMBINE sugar, ClearJel®, cinnamon and nutmeg in a large stainless steel saucepan.
 Stir in apple juice and cold water.
 Bring to a boil over medium-high heat, stirring constantly, and cook until mixture thickens and begins to bubble.
 Add lemon juice, return to a boil and boil for 1 minute, stirring constantly.
 Remove from heat.
 Drain apple slices and immediately fold into hot mixture.
 Before processing, heat, stirring, until apples are heated through.

-- PROCESS jars in a boiling water canner for 25 minutes, adjusting for altitude.
+- PROCESS jars for 25 minutes, adjusting for altitude.
+Turn off heat; remove lid and let jars stand 5 minutes.
 Remove jars and cool.
 Check lids for seal after 24 hours.
 Lid should not flex up and down when center is pressed.